Canford School: Explore Reviews, Rankings, Fees, And More

 Canford is a full boarding school – there is no flexi or weekly boarding.
 Day pupils take advantage of the 24/7 school environment and can join boarders for activities and events during the evenings and at weekends.

-Around 35% of their pupils are day and take advantage of all the opportunities open to them at a full boarding school.
+Around 35% of their pupils are day students and take advantage of all the opportunities open to them at a full boarding school.

 Apply To A UK Boarding School Today!